Pre-Existing Conditions and Pet Insurance: What You Need to Know

 One possible exception to this rule applies to acute conditions (a short duration) that completely resolve or heal.
 A good example is an ear infection.
-Let’s say your pet had one ear infection when they were 6 months old, and then you enrolled your pet one year later.
+Let’s say your pet had one ear infection when they were six months old, and then you enrolled your pet one year later.
 Approximately two years later, your pet had an ear infection, this treatment would most likely be covered simply because the first infection had completely healed and it wasn’t a chronic condition.

 That “chronic” word matters – if your pet suffers from chronic ear infections, requiring medical treatment several times per year before you enroll them for pet insurance, those conditions are considered pre-existing.

-Other examples of curable conditions (not chronic) include respiratory, ear or urinary tract infections, common gastrointestinal upsets, vomiting, diarrhea, dermatitis and some types of skin rashes.
+Other examples of curable conditions (not chronic) include respiratory, ear or urinary tract infections, common gastrointestinal upsets, vomiting, diarrhea, dermatitis, and some types of skin rashes.

 How can I avoid pre-existing exclusions?

 The easiest solution is to enroll your pet early.
 Don’t wait until your pet has an unexpected trip to the vet to consider pet insurance.
-Healthy Paws covers pets as young as 8 weeks, and enrolling sooner rather than later can help you to avoid pre-existing condition exclusions.
+The Healthy Paws plan covers pets as young as 8 weeks, and enrolling sooner rather than later can help you to avoid pre-existing condition exclusions.

 If my pet has a pre-existing condition, should I still enroll?